Learn About Environmental Management Systems

 An EMS helps an organization address its regulatory demands in a systematic and cost-effective manner.
 This proactive approach can help reduce the risk of non-compliance and improve health and safety practices for employees and the public.
 An EMS can also help address non-regulated issues, such as energy conservation, and can promote stronger operational control and employee stewardship.
 Basic Elements of an EMS include the following:

 - Reviewing the organization's environmental goals;

-- Analyzing its environmental impacts and legal requirements;
+- Analyzing its environmental impacts and legal requirements (or compliance obligations);

-- Setting environmental objectives and targets to reduce environmental impacts and comply with legal requirements;
+- Setting environmental objectives and targets to reduce environmental impacts and comply with legal requirements (or compliance obligations);

 - Establishing programs to meet these objectives and targets;

 - Monitoring and measuring progress in achieving the objectives;

 - Ensuring employees' environmental awareness and competence; and,